Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Introduction

 \section{Introduction}

-Rank correlations are measures of association between two variables that play a crucial role in many empirical methods.
-Compared to Pearson's linear correlation, rank correlations are invariant under potentially nonlinear, rank-preserving transformations of the measurement scale (such as log transformations), and they are robust to outliers and violations of normality; see \citet{Kruskal1958} for a survey.
-These attributes make rank correlations highly desirable measures of dependence in practice.
-Among various rank correlation measures, Kendall's tau, denoted by $\tau$, and Spearman's rho, denoted by $\rho_S$, are the most commonly employed.\footnote{The so-called \emph{quadrant measure} is another rank correlation measure discussed by \cite{Kruskal1958}.
-In the bivariate Gaussian case, it coincides with Kendall's tau.
-Since the quadrant measure is less commonly used than Kendall's and Spearman's rank correlations, we focus on the latter two in this paper.}
+Rank correlations are measures of association between two variables that play a crucial role in many applications.
+Compared with Pearson's linear correlation, rank correlations are invariant under nonlinear, rank-preserving transformations of the measurement scale and are robust to outliers and violations of normality.
+Among the various rank correlation measures, Kendall's tau, denoted by $\tau$, and Spearman's rho, denoted by $\rho_S$, are the most commonly used.